apfl/repo1/readme.txt

 These are the basic git instructions added a new line new change to the readme
+This is a new change we have lately done.1
 -------------------
 git config --global user.name "Athanasios Floros" git config --global user.email afloros@exactag.com